skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 nameOrigcustomer who started the transaction<br/>
 oldbalanceOrginitial balance before the transaction<br/>
 newbalanceOrigcustomer's balance after the transaction.<br/>
-nameDestrecipient ID of the transaction. oldbalanceDestinitial recipient balance before the transaction. newbalanceDestrecipient's balance after the transaction. isFraudidentifies a fraudulent transaction (1) and non fraudulent (0) isFlaggedFraudflags illegal attempts to transfer more than 200.000 in a single transaction.
+nameDestrecipient ID of the transaction.<br/>
+oldbalanceDestinitial recipient balance before the transaction.<br/>
+newbalanceDestrecipient's balance after the transaction.<br/>
+isFraudidentifies a fraudulent transaction (1) and non fraudulent (0)<br/>
+isFlaggedFraudflags illegal attempts to transfer more than 200.000 in a single transaction.<br/>

 # Modeling Strategy
 - Break up events into types of crime.
 These are as follows.
 Each new day will be cross-referenced against a multi-class classification model that predicts each block for it's likelihood of having any of 7 types of criminal activity.